AriFordsham/GHCWiki/status/october06.md

  * Tim Harris added support for '''invariants''' to GHC's Software Transactional Memory (STM) implementation.
 Paper here: [http://research.microsoft.com/%7Esimonpj/papers/stm/].

  * Bjorn Bringert (a GHC Hackathon graduate) implemented '''standalone deriving''', which allows you to write a `deriving` declaration anywhere, rather than only where the data type is declared.
 Details of the syntax have not yet quite settled.
 See also [http://www.haskell.org/pipermail/haskell-prime/2006-October/001725.html].

+ * Andy Gill implemented the Haskell Program Coverage Option('''-fhpc''') for GHC, which succesfully bootstrapped GHC.
+It turns out that the GHC testsuite gives remarkably good coverage over GHC already.

 Forthcoming excitements: